-There are all sorts of ways to reduce your plastic usage, such as:
+There are all sorts of ways to reduce and recycle your plastic usage, such as:

 - Avoiding single-use plastics, such as wet wipes made from plastic

 - Take a cloth bag with you if you go shopping

 - Try to buy more bulk food and fewer packaged products

 Use a shop offering refills for household cleaning, laundry and personal care products,cooking oils and other liquids and dry foodstuffs.

 We would like to make you aware of the Co-op’s facilities for recycling soft plastics and crisp packets.
 Soft plastics include such things as this list from the Co-op’s website pages.

 Thin plastic lids of all types; wrappers for kitchen towels, toilet roll, nappy bags, and cotton wool wrappers; pouches – microwave rice, pre-cooked mussels, petfood, etc; fruit & veg nets, bags and wrappers; plastic sauce sachets; ordinary carrier bags; bread bags; crisps, nuts, snacks bags; bags from cereal and porridge; dried goods – dried fruit, pasta, rice, sugar, pulses, etc; frozen foods and ice cubes; chocolate and sweets bags and wrappers; biscuit wrappers; cling film and pizza wrapping film.
 And lots more!